aabbtree77/esp32-vpn/README.md

 Global Connectivity

 - All this gigantic VPN activity exists mostly because A and B do not have proper addresses.
 We cannot use MAC, we do not have the IPv6.
 So how does one send a message?
 Go study OSI and the seven dwarfs, TCP meltdown, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, CGNAT, ARP, ICMP, mDNS, subnet masks, gateways, port forwarding, Linux kernel routes, CIDR, hosts, DHCP, interfaces, firewalls, routers...
 [B.A.T.M.A.N.](https://en.wikipedia.org/wiki/B.A.T.M.A.N.)?
-It is the [routing protocol](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/) at the OSI layer 2 (Data link) rather than 3 (Network).
+One still needs to think whether to work with the [routing protocol](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/) at the OSI layer 2 (Data link) rather than 3 (Network), etc.

 - So we do connect A and B, but there is no 100% guarantee.
 [More like 50% - 80%](https://www.youtube.com/watch?v=bzL7Y1wYth8).
 The complexity is staggering.
 [EdgeVPN](https://github.com/mudler/edgevpn): 7.5 KLOC of Go plus [go-libp2p](https://github.com/libp2p/go-libp2p) which is another 67 KLOC of Go (!) that implement a fairly tricky hole punching p2p system. [wireguard-go](https://github.com/WireGuard/wireguard-go): 13 KLOC.
 All this effort to give your hardware a proper/virtual IP address.